Monthly Electricity Statistics

 OECD

-Nuclear electricity production reached 149.2 TWh in February 2024, reflecting a 6.0% increase compared to the same month last year.
-This growth was attributable to increased nuclear output across all OECD regions, with the OECD Americas leading with a 5.4% year-on-year increase, followed by OECD Asia Oceania (+13.2% y-o-y) and OECD Europe (+4.2% y-o-y).
-Overall, nuclear power contributed 17.2% to the electricity mix.
+Nuclear electricity production reached 146.5 TWh in June 2024, reflecting a 6.0% increase compared to the same month last year.
+This growth was attributable to increased generation from nuclear across all OECD regions.
+Notably, France (+16.0% y-o-y or 3.6 TWh) and the United States (+5.0% y-o-y or 3.2 TWh) experienced the greatest increase.
+Overall, nuclear power contributed 16.2% to the OECD electricity mix.